Why is inflation cooling — and why isn’t it coming down more - KESQ

 A shift from broad-based to concentrated inflation

 Lately, inflation is being primarily driven by fewer categories.
-For instance, the percentage of housing expenses that contributed to overall inflation nearly doubled to 64% from 33% a year ago.
+For instance, the percentage of housing expenses that contributed to overall inflation more than doubled to 72% from a year ago.
 The effect of food and beverage price increases also grew.

 Gas got a lot cheaper